rganeshsharma/vagrant/README.md

 Versions :

-Vagrant Version: 2.3.0 or `sudo dnf install vagrant` or `sudo apt install vagrant`
+Vagrant Version: 2.3.0 or `sudo dnf install vagrant` or `sudo apt install vagrant` or using `https://www.vagrantup.com/downloads`

 VirtualBox Provider Version: 6.1.36r152435 from here : `https://www.virtualbox.org/wiki/Linux_Downloads`
 Download GPG and SIG Keys and add them to the system and install depending on you OS distribution.